As many of you know, I was born in Posadas, the capital of Misiones, in the north east of Argentina.

 Start making a dough.

 After 5 to 8 minutes you’ll have a dough like this.
-If it’s still too crumbly, use more milk.
-Add tablespoon to tablespoon.
+If it’s still too crumbly, add a little more milk.
+Try adding 1/2 tablespoon first.

 Once you have an uniform dough, separate the dough and create 4 rolls.
 Use a knife to create a thin line thru the roll (it will help to cook the inside).

 Chipas can be storage raw in your freezer for up to 3 months.
-You don’t need to defrost the dough before baking; just put them straight to the oven… Isn’t that great?
+You don’t need to defrost the dough before baking; just put them straight to the oven at 375F for 25 minutes… Isn’t that great?

 … And enjoy!